Views: 63 Author: A-ZEN Academy Publish Time: 2022-04-09 Origin: Original

-The double-Needle Bar machine with Piezo-Jacquard technology is capable of joining separate fabric surfaces with various patterns.
-Its application includes outwear, seamless wear such as pantyhose and sportswear, and shoe uppers.
-All grounds bars, as well as jacquard bars, are controlled by an electrical driving system, and the yarn control system adopts an EBC yarn let-off system.
+The double-Needle Bar machine with Piezo-Jacquard technology is capable of joining separate fabric surfaces with various patterns (double-needle bar fabric is also called spacer mesh fabric, which contains two pieces fabric uppers and middle connection part).
+Its application includes outwear, seamless wear such as pantyhose, yoga wears, sportswear, and shoe uppers.
+All grounds bars, as well as jacquard bars, are controlled by an electrical driving system (EL system), and the yarn control system adopts an EBC yarn let-off system.

 ·working width: 90”, 138”;

 ·knock-over comb bar distance: 1-10mm;